chapmajs/Examples/README.md

 eprom_timer.rb
 --------------

 `eprom_timer.rb` is a quick little script to control one of my [relay switched outlets](http://www.glitchwrks.com/2013/02/28/relay-board) using the handshake lines on a USB -> RS-232 adapter.
 Requires the `serialport` and `ruby-progressbar` gems.
+Read more [here](http://www.glitchwrks.com/2016/03/21/eprom-timer)